Utah State University

 Utah State University (USU or Utah State) is a public land-grant university and research university in Logan, Utah, United States.
-Founded in 1888 under the Morrill Land-Grant Acts as Utah’s federal land-grant institution, USU is one of the state’s two flagship universities.
+Founded in 1888 under the Morrill Land-Grant Acts as Utah's only federal land-grant institution, USU is one of the state's two flagship universities.
 It is classified among "R1: Doctoral Universities – Very high research activity".
 As of fall 2025, USU enrolled 29,831 students across its statewide system, making its Logan campus the largest public residential campus in Utah, with more than 84 percent of students living away from home.

-USU was founded to provide education in agriculture, mechanical arts, science, classical studies, and military training, later expanding to include liberal arts, business, and engineering.
-Today, the university operates 30 statewide campuses and learning centers and has the most degree offerings of any institution in the state of Utah (over 270 undergraduate, graduate, and doctoral programs accredited by the Northwest Commission on Colleges and Universities).
+Under the Morrill Land-Grant Colleges Act, signed by President Abraham Lincoln, USU's original land-grant oriented mission was to provide education in agriculture, mechanical arts, science, classical studies, military science and officer training for all branches of the U.S. Department of Defense (then named the "United States Department of War"), later expanding to include liberal arts, business, and engineering.
+Today, Utah State operates 14 separate statewide campuses (including 3 residential campuses), 29 extension office locations, 14 research farms, 8 field sites, and over 50 research centers, having the most campuses, the most total campus acreage, and the most degree offerings of any institution of higher education in the state of Utah (over 370 undergraduate, graduate, and doctoral programs accredited by the Northwest Commission on Colleges and Universities).

+Utah State is recognized internationally for its academics and research in a range of fields, notably engineering related to satellite and aeronautic topics.
+Utah State's Huntsman School of Business is the global seat for the Shingo Prize award in organizational excellence and the Steven R. Covey Leadership Center.

-Utah State is recognized nationally for its academics and research in engineering, space science, aviation, agriculture, energy, natural resources, business, anticipatory intelligence, and education.
-Since both World War I and World War II, Utah State's Reserve Officers’ Training Corps (ROTC) program has achieved national prominence — earning USU the nickname “West Point of the West.”
-Through its Space Dynamics Laboratory—a University Affiliated Research Center serving the Missile Defense Agency, United States Space Force, and United States Department of Defense—USU has launched more experiments and payloads into space than any other university in the world.
-In 2023, the National Science Foundation ranked Utah State 80th nationally and among the top 50 public universities for research expenditures, reporting $401.5 million in 2023 and $497.4 million in 2024.
-The university hosts the second-oldest undergraduate research program in the United States, and houses Utah’s only colleges of veterinary medicine and agriculture.
+Since World War I, Utah State's Reserve Officers' Training Corps (ROTC) program has achieved national prominence — earning USU the nickname "West Point of the West."
+Utah State's Space Dynamics Laboratory (SDL) currently serves as the sole University Affiliated Research Center (UARC) for the United States Missile Defense Agency and United States Space Force.
+In partnership with SDL, USU has participated in over 500 space missions and deployed more payloads, hardware and software systems into space than any university in the world.

+In 2023, the National Science Foundation ranked Utah State 80th nationally and among the top 50 public universities for research expenditures, reporting $401.5 million in 2023, $497.4 million in 2024, and $517 million in 2025.
+The university hosts the second-oldest undergraduate research program in the United States (second to MIT) and was recently named by The Council on Undergraduate Research as the best undergraduate research program in the nation.
+USU also houses Utah's only colleges of veterinary medicine and agriculture.

-Utah State’s athletic teams, known as the Utah State Aggies, compete in NCAA Division I athletics.
-The Aggies currently participate in the Mountain West Conference and will join the Pac-12 Conference beginning July 1, 2026.
+Utah State's athletic teams, known as the Utah State Aggies, compete in NCAA Division I athletics.
+The Aggies are a member of the Pac-12 Conference.